RequirementEngineering/ch-re-JD154075/SRS.md

 #   1. Introduction
 ##    1.1 Purpose
-This document is meant to portray the laboratory's timesheet database registry project named as **Chocador Asistencia**.
-By explaining the purpose of the system's software program; such as it's overall description, it's dos and don'ts,it's interface and it's actions after it's development.
+This document is meant to portray the laboratory's automatized timesheet database registry project named as **Chocador Asistencia**.
+By explaining it's purpose; such as it's overall description, it's dos and don'ts,it's interface and it's actions after it's development.
 This document is intended for both the **Laboratory Director** that oversee the work program and the **Developers** of the system.

 ##    1.2 Scope
-This software system will be a **local server** system for a **standalone machine** for the school's laboratory director.
+This software program will be a **local server** system for a **standalone machine** for the school's laboratory director.
-This system will be designed to maximize the laboratory director’s productivity by providing tools to assist in automating the timesheet database registry, which would otherwise have to be performed manually.
-By maximizing the laboratory director’s work efficiency and production, the system will meet the laboratory director’s needs while remaining easy to understand and use.
-The software will facilitate communication between the laboratory director,other faculty and students.
+This software program will be designed to maximize the laboratory director’s productivity by providing tools to assist in automating the timesheet database registry, which would otherwise have to be performed manually.
+By maximizing the laboratory director’s work efficiency and production, the software program will meet the laboratory director’s needs while remaining easy to understand and use.
+The software program will facilitate communication between the laboratory director,other faculty and students.
 A preformatted form is used in every stage of the timesheet database registry progress through the system to provide a uniform review process; the location of these form is configurable via the program’s maintenance options.

 In short words,**Chocador Asistencia** will permit the school's laboratory director to manage automated timesheets,where he can export corresponding reports related to that data.